 Does my performance on pre-university economics work automatically provide me with a 73-102 waiver?

 Advanced Placement, International Baccalaureate, and Cambridge A-level exams credits are granted upon admission to the University and are applied to a student’s overall undergraduate credits on their transcript; this credit does not waive any requisite (course requirements) in the undergraduate Economics program.
-It does allow a student the option of enrolling in 73-103: Principles of Macroeconomics before enrolling in 73-102: Principles of Microeconomics.
 Students earning AP, IB, or A exam credit who wish to place out of 73-102 must take the department’s economics placement exam.

 What is a pre-requisite waver?